Gothic-Modding-Community/gmc/docs/zengin/anims/MDS.md

 `END_FRAME`   - on what frame from the source file the animation ends

 ### aniAlias
-This is probably the second most useful command, it is used to do, what its name suggests it does, and that is creating a alias (similar to hard link for my fellow unix users) for already defined animations.
+This is probably the second most useful command, it is used to do, what its name suggests it does, and that is creating an alias (similar to hard link for my fellow unix users) for already defined animations.

 Example:
 ```c++